turbonomic/tbutil/docs/sqlite3-plugin.md

 var db = p.open(dbDef)
 ```

-The `dbDef` is optional, and specifies the name of the sqlite3 file or the connection for the MySQL databases.
+The `dbDef` is optional, and specifies the name of the sqlite3 file.
 For example:

 | Example                | Notes  |
 |----------------------- | ------ |